grantwinney/blog/content/posts/how-to-make-a-word-cloud-in-python/index.md

-+++
-categories = ["Coding", "Python"] date = 2020-06-04T21:43:00Z
+---
+categories:
+- Coding
+- Python
+date: "2020-06-04T21:43:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2020/06/2020-06-02-15_53_53-Create-word-clouds---WordItOut---Brave.png"
-slug = "how-to-make-a-word-cloud-in-python"
+cover:
+  image: 2020-06-02-15_53_53-Create-word-clouds---WordItOut---Brave.png
+slug: how-to-make-a-word-cloud-in-python
-summary = "We've all seen word clouds, like in the sidebars of blogs, but let's see how we might create our own with a little bit of code!" tags = ["Coding", "Python"] title = "Creating a basic Word Cloud in Python"
+summary: We've all seen word clouds, like in the sidebars of blogs, but let's see how we might create our own with a little bit of code!

-+++
+tags:
+- Coding
+- Python
+title: Creating a basic Word Cloud in Python
+---

 You've most likely seen word clouds before, like in the sidebars of blogs.
 It's a fun, easy way to visualize which words in a group are more significant in some way.
 While you can create your own online, there's no reason you can't write your own in the language of your choice too.